tadhgboyle/tab/README.md

 # tabReborn

-A lightweight, selfhosted web app that camps, resorts and schools can use as a simple POS.
+A lightweight, selfhosted web app that camps, resorts and schools can use as a Point Of Sale system.

 #### Credits